deckhouse/virtualization/docs/USER_GUIDE.md

 - `Terminating` - the disk is being deleted.
 The disk may “hang” in this state if it is still connected to the virtual machine.

 As long as the disk has not entered the `Ready` phase, the contents of the entire `.spec` block can be changed.
 If changes are made, the disk creation process will start over.

+If the `.spec.persistentVolumeClaim.storageClassName` parameter is not specified, the default `StorageClass` at the cluster level will be used, or for images if specified in [module settings](./ADMIN_GUIDE.md#storage-class-settings-for-disks).

 Check the status of the disk after creation with the command: